drewmarin/AWSSCD02/infrastructure.md

 ## VPCs

-In AWS diagrams Green means Public, and blue means private subnets.
+- In AWS diagrams Green means Public, and blue means private subnets.
+- VPCs are regionally isolated services
+- Nothing in or out without explicity config

 ### Subnets